 How to satisfy a margin call

-Similar to the calculation for depositing securities, Ellen would need to multiply the value of the stock sold by the maintenance requirement for the shares that remain in the account.
-Assuming a 30% maintenance requirement, Ellen would need to sell $6,670 worth of ABC Pharmaceuticals Company stock to satisfy her $2,000 margin call.
+- Sell shares of stock: Similar to the calculation for depositing securities, Ellen multiplies the value of the stock sold by the maintenance requirement for the shares that remain in the account.
+Assuming a 30% maintenance requirement, Ellen sells $6,670 worth of ABC Pharmaceuticals Company stock to satisfy her $2,000 margin call.

 Ways to avoid margin calls

-- Prepare for volatility: leave a considerable cash cushion in your account that protects you from a sudden drop in the value of your loan collateral.
+- Prepare for volatility: Leave a considerable cash cushion in your account that protects you from a sudden drop in the value of your loan collateral.

-- Set a personal trigger point: keep additional liquid resources at the ready in case you need to add money or securities to your margin account.
+- Set a personal trigger point: Keep additional liquid resources at the ready in case you need to add money or securities to your margin account.

-- Monitor your account daily: consider setting up alerts to notify you when the value of your stock declines significantly.
+- Monitor your account daily: Consider setting up alerts to notify you when the value of your stock declines significantly.

 - Utilize your broker's online tools: Apply these tools to assist you with calculating margin requirement impact due to trading activity and/or price fluctuations of securities in your account.
 For example, Fidelity customers have access to a Margin Calculator that calculates the impact of hypothetical equity trades on margin balances and buying power, while also factoring in specific margin requirements for the account.
 Here's a snapshot of the Margin Calculator.